Dizodee/DizoCipher-v1.1.0/README.md

 ## Updates

-DarkGPT Lite includes an update system to stay current with the latest features:
+DizoCipher-v1.1.0  includes an update system to stay current with the latest features:

 1. Select "Check for Updates" from the main menu
 2. The tool will compare your version with the latest on GitHub